 The final aim is not to show how the relation works.
 On the contrary I am interested in how all this manifest in an event, affecting the audience, making it feel part of it.
 Leading it in a vortex where sensations triumph, possibly, beyond language.

-Written by Elisa Zuppini (through 2018-2020)
+Written by Elisa Zuppini through 2018-2020

-The technology is based on the principle of decentralization, on moving attention in between points/zones.
-By decentralizing we activate relations, we shift and move attention, we observe and feel the space in between those zones.
+De.sy.re. (decentralized systems of relation) is a relational technology designed for performative bodies that operates between actual and virtual, human and non-human elements.
+The technology is based on the principle of decentralization, focusing on redistributing attention between zones.
 It functions through logics of sensation and features the body as a vibrant and transformative material interface, a decentralized system of embodying forces.
-An hypersensitive and multi-sensory tool for direct experience of its environment which in turn is active and ever moving.
+It is a hypersensitive and multi-sensory tool for the direct experience of its environment, which is itself active and ever-moving.

-De.sy.re. operates through an idea of space such as relational fields, where all the elements mutually function as performers, events, agents and attractors for each other, even for themselves (being self-related systems).
-By allowing micro and macro elements to enter into a relational movement a system of systems is initiated, generating unpredictable, fragmented and oblique (mis)alignments through the sensory chaos.
+De.sy.re. operates through an idea of space as relational fields, where all elements mutually function as performers, events, agents, and attractors for each other, including themselves (as self-related systems).
+By allowing micro and macro elements to enter into a relational movement, a system of systems is initiated, generating unpredictable, fragmented, and oblique (mis)alignments through sensory chaos.
+The practice builds on layered systems of relations, the outcome of which is only partially controllable.
+To facilitate motion, the system constantly requires bending, shifting hierarchies in the prioritization of relations, reconfiguring in form and function, and featuring every relation as unique.

-The practice thus builds on layered systems of relations of which the outcome is only partially controllable.
-In order to free the motion the system constantly requires to be bent, to shift hierarchies in the prioritization of relation, to re-configure in form and function and to feature every relation as unique.
 The technology brings together a multiplicity of movement systems that are not necessarily consistent with each other.
-In this sense the technology is in constant movement as well.
-It is not based on dogmatism but, by its very nature, on the constant transformation and re-understanding of its principals.
+In this sense, the technology is in constant movement as well.
+It is not based on dogmatism but, by its very nature, on the constant transformation and re-understanding of its principles.
 The only principle that does not change is that of relation, even if it means non-relation.
 There is always more than one, even if the object in question is the body itself.
-At the same time it does not reject unity.
+At the same time, it does not reject unity.

-As an educator, mentor and artistic advisor, she has worked at SNDO - School for New Dance Development, Rietveld Academy, ECD Expanded Contemporary Dance, Royal Academy of Fine Arts, Artez Aki, OHT Nomadic School in The Alps, Campus choreographic center in Porto, Faiic - professional course in interpretation and choreography, DT Danseteater Copenaghen and the University of Pennsylvania.
+As an educator, mentor and artistic advisor I shared my expertise and conducted workshops at SNDO - School for New Dance Development, Rietveld Academy, ECD Expanded Contemporary Dance, Antwerp Royal Academy of Fine Arts, University of Pennsylvania, Artez Aki, OHT Nomadic School in The Alps, CAMPUS Choreographic Center, FAIIC, Jacuzzi and DT Danseteater Copenhagen.

 Elisa Zuppini - Dance, Choreography & Performance

-1990 Ascoli Piceno (IT)
+22nd December 1990, Ascoli Piceno (IT)

 Lives and works in Amsterdam (NL)

-Current member of Jacuzzi, Amsterdam
+Current member of Jakoozi, Amsterdam

 Education